Guide to Making Funeral Arrangements

 - Are their prices flexible or do they offer more affordable alternatives?

 - Who will be responsible for looking after your loved one?
 Some companies say they have female staff but all practical care is still provided by male staff – make sure you ask

 - Where will your loved one be resting?

 - Do they have a chapel of rest?

-- Ask for an estimate, in writing, via email or post
+- Can they provide an estimate in writing, via email or post?

-Click on the link below for a printable, more comprehensive list of questions to ask a funeral director (provided by The Good Funeral Guide)
+Click below to download a printable and more comprehensive list of questions to ask a funeral director when making funeral arrangements (provided by The Good Funeral Guide).